Back to Species Pages

 Broad land range

 To find Australian Green Tree Frog in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside woodlands, wetlands, gardens, buildings, and humid refuges across northern and eastern Australia. than by covering too much ground.
+You usually do better by working one good piece of habitat inside australia and southern New Guinea than by covering too much ground.

 • Quiet marsh edges, reedbeds, river bends, or shallow wetland margins